JulienPeloton/s4cmb/README.rst

 * ... more to come!

 The simplicity of the `s4cmb` framework allows to easily add new instrumental systematics to be simulated according to the users' needs.
 As far as we know, s4cmb is the only dedicated package that enables the study of a wide range of instrumental simulations, from the instrument to the sky map, while being publicly available.
-For more general purposes, including some instrumental systematic effect simulations, users might also consider the use of `TOAST https://github.com/hpc4cmb/toast`_, a software framework to simulate and process timestream data collected by telescopes focusing on efficient TOD manipulation on massively parallel architectures.
+For more general purposes, including some instrumental systematic effect simulations, users might also consider the use of `TOAST <https://github.com/hpc4cmb/toast>`_, a software framework to simulate and process timestream data collected by telescopes focusing on efficient TOD manipulation on massively parallel architectures.

 Requirements
 ===============
-The package is mainly written in python (>= 3.6), and it adopts several commonly used libraries in astronomy (`astropy` [@astropy], `healpy` [@healpy], `ephem` [@pyephem], `pyslalib` [@pyslalib]) and uses functions based on low-level languages wrapped in Python (e.g. fortran with `f2py`) for speeding up the most critical part of the code without losing the flexibility provided by a simple python user-friendly interface.
+The package is mainly written in python (>= 3.6), and it adopts several commonly used libraries in astronomy (`astropy`, `healpy`, `ephem`, `pyslalib`) and uses functions based on low-level languages wrapped in Python (e.g. Fortran with `f2py`) for speeding up the most critical part of the code without losing the flexibility provided by a simple python user-friendly interface.
 It has the following dependencies (see requirements.txt):

 * numpy, matplotlib
 * astropy, ephem, pyslalib, healpy (astro libs)